Infinite-Nomic/Infinite-Nomic/round6/rules.md

 A player may hire other players to work in their factory.
 To do so, the player doing the hiring and the player being hired must both indicate their agreement factorially.
 If and when a player collects from their factory, they receive one additional point for each player in their employ, and each player in their employ receives one Dad Coin.

 A player may hire multiple other players to work in their factory, but no player may work in more than one factory at a time.
 A player may not hire themselves to work in their own factory.
 A player may fire any of their employees or quit their job by announcing it factorially.

+Modules can be unique.
+Unique modules have a cost of 0 and must specify that they are unique in their respective effects.

+Every time a proposal is adopted that introduces at least one new unique module to the game, an auction for each one of those modules starts.
+During an auction, players may bid on the corresponding module by factorially stating the module's name and naming an amount of Dad Coins that is higher than zero and can be expressed as an integer.
+For each auction, once at least one bid has been placed and the highest bid is 24 hours old, then the auction ends.
+The player who placed the largest bid becomes the owner of the corresponding module and loses an amount of Dad Coins equal to the highest bid they placed.
+A player may not hire any employees on Saturday or Sunday.

 The following types of modules are defined: